McKean-Vlasov SDEs with Bounded Measurable Interaction

+In the second case, the drift contains two parts: the distribution free $b^{(1)}$ satisfies monotone condition and the interacting term $b^{(0)}$ owns bounded measurable interaction.
+Unlike the first case, the main difficulty lies in that the Duhamel formula is unknown.
+We will adopt the Yosida approximation as well as approximation by mollifier to overcome this main difficulty and obtain the regularity estimate \eqref{koz}.

+The second contribution is the exponential ergodicity in $\W_1$ for the second case, where some partially dissipative assumption is presented for $b^{(1)}$.
+Since the interaction is only bounded and measurable, it is required to use the regularity estimate \eqref{koz}.

-The remaining of the paper is organized as follows: In Section 2, we give the main results including the well-posedness and regularity estimate; In Section 3, some estimates for the transition density of the SDEs with frozen diffusion and without drift are listed and the known Duhamel's formula constructed by the referenced SDE is provided; Some crucial estimates basing on Duhamel's formula are established in Section 4; The proofs for the main results are offered in Section 5; Finally, in Section 6, an auxiliary stability estimate under $\W_k$ is derived by means of Zvonkin's transform.
+The remaining of the paper is organized as follows: In Section 2, we give the main results including the well-posedness, regularity estimate in Theorem \ref{EEU} and the exponential ergodicity in Theorem \ref{T0}; The proofs for Theorem \ref{EEU} and Theorem \ref{T0} will be offered in Section 3 and Section 4 respectively.
+In Section 5, we provide the gradient estimate as well as a comparison estimate for two classical SDEs with monotone drift plus a bounded measurable one, which is crucial in the proof of the regularity estimate \eqref{koz} in the second case and of independent interest.

-Throughout this paper, $c$ or $C$ denote a constant which is allowed to depend on $T$ and the values may change from one appearance to another one.
+Throughout this paper, $c$ or $C$ denote a constant and the values may change from one appearance to another one.